Michele Coleman, District of Columbia

 “In some ways, it's fate,” says Michele, thinking about how fortunate it was she gave birth in MD.
 At the time of Dylan’s birth in December of 2012, the state of MD had just passed a law requiring pulse ox testing for all newborns.
 Dylan was the first baby in MD since the law had passed to have had an abnormal pulse ox test reveal critical congenital heart defects requiring immediate treatment.
 Washington DC, where the Colemans live, had no such requirement.

-Through the extraordinary advocacy of Michele and other parents like her, the Healthy Hearts of Babies Act was unanimously passed by the DC Council in June of 2015, and will become an enacted law in the fall.
+Through the extraordinary advocacy of Michele and other parents like her, the Healthy Hearts of Babies Act was unanimously passed by the DC Council in June of 2015, and officially became an enacted law in September.
 As a result, every newborn in the nation’s capital will be assured to receive heart defect screening with pulse oximetry prior to leaving the hospital.

 Michele brought Dylan with her to testify for the bill.
 She says, “Having the pulse ox bill pass in DC is quite a victory.
 It made me proud to be able to stand up and say, this is my story.”